vinhloi/amazon-freertos/demos/renesas/readme.txt

  (1)Renesas Starter Kit+ for RX65N-2MB
  (2)RX65N Envision Kit
  (3)RX65N GR-ROSE proto1
+ (4)RX64M GR-KAEDE

 Connection pattern number:
- (1)pattern1: wifi module has TCP/IP
+ (1)pattern1: wifi module has TCP/IP and SSL/TLS, Amazon recommends this pattern as RAM<16KB.
- (2)pattern2: MCU has TCP/IP and using MCU Ethernet (3)pattern3: MCU has TCP/IP and using MCU SDIO for wifi
+ (2)pattern2: MCU has TCP/IP and SSL/TLS and using MCU Ethernet, Amazon recommends this pattern as RAM<64KB.
+ (3)pattern3: MCU has TCP/IP and SSL/TLS and using MCU SDIO for wifi, Amazon recommends this pattern as RAM<64KB.
+ (4)patternX: wifi module has TCP/IP and MCU has SSL/TLS, Amazon does NOT recommend this pattern!

 /////////////////////////////////////////////////////////////

 IDE number: